 - Dungeons & Dragons: The Book Of Vile Darkness IMDb 4.5

-If fact, given the rich lore and nigh-endless source material it seems impossible that anyone could fuck this up.
-Just make this:
+If fact, given the rich lore and endless source material, it seems impossible that anyone but Hollywood could fuck this up.

 Scared Of The Canon

-But hey, don’t worry these guys also wrote Spider-Man: Far From Home!
-Even though they are not writing the Dungeons & Dragons movie, as that task having been given to a man with one whole writing credit in his entire life.
+But hey — don’t worry — the guys in charge of D&D now also wrote Spider-Man: Far From Home!
+Though they are not writing the Dungeons & Dragons movie, that task having been given to a man with one whole writing credit in his entire life.

 Two, if you count “additional writing by”.